Close Menu

 The ‘Quin House Transformation

 Paul and Sandy Edgerley’s most public real estate project involved purchasing and renovating Boston’s historic Algonquin Club building.
-The stoic Back Bay institution, dating to the late 19th century, required complete reimagining to serve modern social needs.
+The stoic Back Bay institution, dating to the late 19th century, required a complete reimagining to serve modern social needs.

 The couple transformed the building into The ‘Quin House, which opened in 2021 as a modern social club.
 The renovation preserved the building’s architectural integrity while updating facilities for contemporary members.